High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 Reverting back to the task at hand, we will consider the following partial summations

 Let us study the Sobolev seminorms first, for which the triangle inequality yields that

 For the first term on the right-hand side above, the harmonic approximation presented in (\ref{thm21phstep2ptgoal}) gives the desired result immediately (that being the right-hand side of (\ref{thm21phstep2ptgoal})).
-On the other hand, for the terms within the first summation from $n$ to $m-1$, we utilize the triangle inequality to deduce that
+Since $w_j-\phi_j\in\mathcal{A}(\diamondsuit_j)\subset \mathcal{A}(\diamondsuit_{n})$ and $j\geq n+1$, we are then able to apply Lemma \ref{lemadaptpoinc}.
+This yields essentially that